cjs6891/el7_blog/_texts/rhcsa_rhce7-Chapter2.md

     <td align="center"> 2 </td>
   </tr>
 </table>
 In I/O redirection, files can be used to replace the default STDIN, STDOUT, and STDERR.
 You can also redirect to <i>device files</i>.
-A device file on Linux is file that is used to access specific hardware.
+A device file on Linux is a file that is used to access specific hardware.
 The hard disk for instance can be referred to as <i>/dev/sda</i>, the console as <i>/dev/console</i> or <i>/dev/tty</i>, and if you want to discard a commands output, you can redirect to <i>/dev/null</i>.<br>
 <table>
   <tr>
     <th>Redirector</th>